chocolatechimpcookie/cfc_vacantlots_bid/README.md

 ## THE RESTART
 From the directory of the user that will run this service

-Reminder: the app is running at this user and not as root!
+Reminder: the app is running as this user and not as root!

 Stop server app:
 ```bash